-Or visit the 14th-century Glamis Castle, the childhood home of Queen Elizabeth, the Queen Mother.
+Or explore the 14th-century Glamis Castle, the childhood home of Queen Elizabeth, the Queen Mother.
 You may also know that she purchased the Castle of Mey in the 1950s.
-You can visit the castle and its romantic walled garden, or you could also see its Crown stand-in, New Slains Castle in Aberdeenshire.
+You can tour the castle and its romantic walled garden, or you could also see its Crown stand-in, New Slains Castle in Aberdeenshire.

 In Edinburgh, don’t miss seeing the Crown Jewels of Scotland at Edinburgh Castle.
 You could also visit the Queen's official residence in the Scottish capital, the Palace of Holyroodhouse, down the Royal Mile.

 How old is Edinburgh Castle in Scotland?

 Edinburgh Castle has been an important part of Scotland’s history for almost a thousand years!
 Indeed, it was built upon a former volcano in 1103 and has been part of Edinburgh’s epic backdrop ever since.